Stocks fall in third day of downturn; Bitcoin drops 16%

-Stocks fell broadly in morning trading Wednesday as the market's downturn entered into a third day.
+Stocks fell broadly in afternoon trading Wednesday as the market's downturn entered into a third day.
 Meanwhile the price of Bitcoin and other cryptocurrencies dropped sharply.

 Bank stocks were among the biggest decliners.
-Goldman Sachs fell 2.1% and Wells Fargo fell 2%.
+Goldman Sachs fell 1.6% and Wells Fargo fell 1.3%.
 A range of retailers and other companies that rely directly on consumer spending were also posting sharp drops.
-Lowe's fell 2.3% and Carnival fell 1.9%.
-Technology companies also slipped and weighed on the broader market.
+Home Depot fell 1.% and Gap fell 2.2%.

 Digital currencies were in freefall after China's banking association issued a warning over the risks associated with digital currencies.
 A statement posted on the industry association's website said all members should "resolutely refrain from conducting or participating in any business activities related to virtual currencies."